-Sprint CEO: Clearwire cuts doesn't mean that funding will stopAlex Wagner - Deputy Managing Editor, News Desk
+Sprint CEO: Clearwire cuts doesn't mean that funding will stopAlex Wagner - Editorial Director of News and Content

 Last week, Clearwire shared its third quarter results and, well, things weren't great.
 Even after increases in subscriber count and revenue, Clearwire announced that it would be cutting staff, stores, marketing, and halting plans to build out its WiMAX network beyond what was already planned.
 Many were curious what Sprint, which owns 54 percent of Clearwire, would think about the situation, and today CEO Dan Hesse spoke about it at the OpenMobile conference.
 Hesse said that Clearwire's reductions "doesn't mean that Sprint and other partners won't continue to fund Clearwire," although he didn't actually come out and say whether or not Sprint would actually provide funding.
 Clearwire also put out a statement about the situation recently, saying that the two companies are "in discussions" about new financing, although there is "no assurance" that any transactions will take place.